 Our last goal of treatment is to prevent a recurrence.
 This involves a regular exercise program, maintaining a healthy body weight, and learning proper spine biomechanics.
 Spine care is most efficient with a dedicated spine team who understands the entire spine and the intricate details involved in treating a working patient.

 Dr. Wayne Kelley, Jr., the author of this article, is one of our board-certified, fellowship-trained orthopedic spine surgeons at OrthoGeorgia.
 He specializes in the conservative and surgical treatment of all spinal conditions, with special interest and significant experience in cervical spinal problems and degenerative lumbar conditions such as spinal stenosis and disc herniation.
 He is trained in the newest minimally invasive robot-assisted techniques for nerve decompression and fusion, providing several benefits for patients.
 Dr. Kelley received his Medical Degree from the Medical University of South Carolina and did his residency with Duke University Medical Center.
 He is also an eight-year United States Navy veteran.
-Patients can meet with Dr. Kelley at our Macon Spine and Orthopaedic Center or our offices in Dublin and Griffin, GA.
+Patients can meet with Dr. Kelley at our Macon Spine and Orthopaedic Center or our office in Dublin, GA.

 At OrthoGeorgia, we are proud to provide both orthopaedic spine care and Workers’ Compensation services, along with a wide range of orthopaedic care services focused on helping patients live their most active and comfortable lives.
 We recognize the importance of seeing injured employees in a timely fashion and work with both employees and employers to create a comprehensive continuum of care.
-We specialize in spine, hand, sports medicine, foot & ankle, and total joint care, and work with patients at our offices in Macon, Macon Spine and Orthopaedic Center, Warner Robins, Kathleen, Milledgeville, Dublin, and Griffin.
+We specialize in spine, hand, sports medicine, foot & ankle, and total joint care, and work with patients at our offices in Macon, Macon Spine and Orthopaedic Center, Warner Robins, Kathleen, Milledgeville, and Dublin.
 To schedule an appointment with one of our orthopaedic specialists in Central GA, please contact OrthoGeorgia today!